hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Set "stopLoggingIfRecordHashMismatch" to "X"

+This is to ease onboarding on the integration test network, there are a few gaps in the file hash history as a result of testing which result in the parser stopping, setting this value to "X" in the `config.json` file will ensure parsing continues regardless of the hash history.
+This should not be set to "X" in production of course.

 ### Addition of event parsing

 Event files from the network may now be parsed with the mirror node.